reTHINK-project/dev-registry-global/README.md

 ### 0.3.0

-- migrated to SpringBoot framework
+- migrated to SpringBoot framework v1.4.3
 - code cleanup
 - added support for legacy ids in the dataset
 - dataset integrity is now checked on GET requests too
 - added detailed explanations to HTTP responses
 - DatasetTool updated to v0.0.8
+- dockerization

 ### 0.2.5

 - finalized implementation of changes to dataset and schema
 - added "schemaVersion" to dataset
 - DatasetTool updated
-- Responses now use HTTP response codes
+- responses now use HTTP response codes

 ### 0.2.2